 27.7.3.3 Rules for TWT scheduled STA

-A TWT scheduled STA that is in PS mode may enter the doze state after receiving a Beacon frame with a TWT element indicating the existence of a broadcast TWT and shall be in the awake state at the broadcast TWT start times which the STA has indicated it will be awake by either establishing a membership for the broadcast TWT with those broadcast TWT IDs, or by negotiating a wake TBTT and wake interval between Beacon frames that the STA receives, as defined in 27.7.3.4 (Negotiation of wake TBTT and wake interval), or has sent a PS-Poll or UPSD trigger frame or any other indication that it is in the awake state during that beacon interval . (#11863)
+A TWT scheduled STA that is in PS mode may enter the doze state after receiving a Beacon frame with a TWT element indicating the existence of a broadcast TWT and shall be in the awake state at the broadcast TWT start times which the STA has indicated it will be awake by either establishing a membership for the broadcast TWT with those broadcast TWT IDs, or by negotiating a wake TBTT and wake interval between Beacon frames that the STA receives, as defined in 27.7.3.4 (Negotiation of wake TBTT and wake interval), or has sent a PS-Poll or UPSD trigger frame or any other indication that it is in the awake state during that beacon interval .
+A TWT scheduled STA is not required to be in the awake state at broadcast TWT start times corresponding to the broadcast TWT that has the broadcast TWT ID value of 0. (#11863)

 End of proposed changes.